bluefroguk1/empire-dump/content/Wiki/The Nations/Urizen/Urizen Egregore.md

 ---

 ## Menos
-Menos, the [[Urizen Egregore]], amost always appears to have [[Lineage]].
+Menos, the [[Urizen Egregore]], amost always appears to have Lineage.
 Its often that of a golden skinned individual with a calm and polite demeanour.
 It plays the role of observer, commentating on the [[Events]] around it and loving the interplay of conversation with intelligent and educated individuals from all walks of life.
 The [[Urizen]] egregore has taken two hosts
 ### Current Hosts
 ### Agatha